-The purpose of the IHSW-C is to assist members in their goal to lead healthy, independent, and productive lives to the fullest extent possible; promote the full exercise of their rights as citizens of their community, State, and Country; and promote the integrity and well-being of their families.
-Services are provided with the goal of promoting independence through the strengthening of the member's capacity for self-care and self-sufficiency.
-The IHSW-C is a service system centered on the needs and preferences of the members and supports the integration of members within their communities.
-In addition to other eligibility requirements, to be eligible for services funded through the IHSW-C a person must reside in the home of a family member or friend, his or her own home, and have critical support needs that can be met through a combination of non-paid, non-waiver, and State Plan resources available to the member, and with Home and Community-Based Services (HCBS) waiver resources that are within the annual limit.
+The purpose of the Community Waiver is to assist members to lead healthy, independent and productive lives to the fullest extent possible; promote the full exercise of their rights as citizens of their community, state, and country; and promote the integrity and well-being of their families.
+Services are provided with the goal of promoting independence through the strengthening of the members capacity for self-care and self-sufficiency.
+The Community Waiver is a service system centered on the needs and preferences of the member and supports the integration of members within their communities.
+The Community Waiver provides an ongoing opportunity for members to transition from Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) and to provide residential, comprehensive supports for members with complex needs.

-The Developmental Disabilities Services (DDS) of the Oklahoma Department of Human Services (DHS), through an Interagency Agreement with the Oklahoma Health Care Authority (OHCA), the States Single Medicaid Agency, operates the IHSW-C for individuals with an intellectual disability.
-This waiver provides services and payment for those services that are not otherwise covered through Oklahoma's Medicaid State Plan, hereinafter referred to as SoonerCare.
-In-Home Supports Waiver for Children services, when used in conjunction with non-waiver SoonerCare services and other generic services and natural supports, provide for the health and developmental needs of members who otherwise would not be able to reside in a home or community-based setting.
-The Waiver is operated on a statewide basis.
-Case Management (CM) services are provided as Targeted Case Management by employees of DHS/DDS.
-DHS/DDS Case Managers are located in offices throughout the state.
-These Case Managers assure that members are assessed and their needs are identified and documented and also coordinate the Personal Support Team (Team), as described in Appendix D-1:c, for each member.
+Developmental Disabilities Services (DDS) of the Oklahoma Department of Human Services (DHS), through an Interagency Agreement with the State's Medicaid agency, the Oklahoma Health Care Authority (OHCA), operates the Community Waiver for members with intellectual disabilities or a related condition.
+This waiver provides services and payment for those services that are not otherwise covered through Oklahomas Medicaid program, hereinafter referred to as SoonerCare.
+Community Waiver services, when used in conjunction with SoonerCare, and other generic services and natural supports provide for the health and developmental needs of members who otherwise would not be able to live in a home and community-based setting.
+The waiver is operated on a statewide basis.
+Case management services are provided by employees of DHS/DDS.
+Case Managers are located in offices throughout the state.
+Case Managers assure that member needs are assessed and ensure a plan of care is identified and coordinated using the Personal Support Team (Team).
+Case Managers also monitor implementation of the plan of care for each member.

-The services and supports provided are identified by the member, his/her legal representative or family member(s) and other members of the Team, as described in Appendix D-1:c, during the meeting to develop the Individual Plan.
-A DHS/DDS Case Manager develops a plan of care in accordance with the DHS Individual Plan policy, Oklahoma Administrative Code (OAC) 340:100-5-53.
-The Individual Plan contains descriptions of the services provided, documentation of the amount, frequency and duration of services, and the types of service providers.
+Services and supports provided are identified by the member's Team during a meeting to develop the Individual Plan (Plan).
+A member's Case Manager develops the Plan in accordance with DHS policy, Oklahoma Administrative Code (OAC) 340:100-5-53.
+The Plan contains detailed descriptions of the services provided, documentation of the amount, frequency, and duration of services, and the types of service providers.
 Services are authorized based on service authorization policy, OAC 340:100-3-33 and 33.1.
-Services are provided by qualified provider entities who have entered into Agreements with OHCA.
-The DHS/DDS Case Manager assists the member to select providers of their choice.
-The Case Manager also coordinates and monitors the provision of these services in accordance with the Individual Plan and makes necessary changes to assure the health and welfare of the member.
-Members are given the option of choosing to self direct some services.
+Services are provided by qualified providers who have entered into Agreements with OHCA.
+The Case Manager assists the member to select qualified providers of their choice.
+The Case Manager also coordinates and monitors the provision of waiver services in accordance with the Plan and makes necessary changes to assure the health and welfare of the member.
+Members living in non residential settings such as their own home or the home of family or friends, are given the option of choosing to self direct some services.
 Members who choose this option develop an individualized budget, with the assistance of the DHS/DDS Case Manager, for services they self direct.
 Each member (or their personal representative) has both employment and budget authority over the self directed services.